-The role of Shoreham town centre as a shopping centre meeting day-to-day needs and providing a niche retail offer will be reinforced and enhanced.
+The role of Shoreham town centre as a shopping centre meeting day-today needs and providing a niche retail offer will be reinforced and enhanced.
 Any proposals for new retail floorspace will be directed to the Primary Shopping Area first.

-Development within the primary and secondary retail frontages of Shoreham town centre will need to be in accordance with the following:
+Development within the primary and secondary retail frontages of Shoreham town centre (as shown on the Policies Map) will need to be in accordance with the following: